-3D and AR are proven to increase conversion rates, but how do you get started and do it at scale?
+3D and AR are proven to increase conversion rates, but how do you get started with 3D Commerce and do it at scale?

-Early movers in the space like Houzz have seen an 11x increase in conversions for shoppers who have utilized their mobile AR app when shopping.
-Brands like Ikea have seen their revenue jump by 35% by incorporating 3D assets into their process from design to consumer experience.
+Early movers in the space like Houzz have seen an 11x increase in conversions for shoppers who have utilized their mobile AR app when shopping — improving their customers’ experiences at every touchpoint.
+Brands like Ikea have seen their revenue jump by 35% by incorporating 3D assets into their process from design to customer experiences.
 It is essential for every company to plan a 3D strategy now or they will continue to leave money on the table.

-Unfortunately, to date there has been no easy way to create 3D assets for an entire product catalog.
-Companies who are creating 3D for the web, AR and VR have ended up building custom, one-off 3D models and experiences, which is expensive and time consuming.
-However, machine learning, image recognition and related technologies are transforming the industry by allowing 3D catalog creation at scale, helping you maximize the potential of 3D across your business.
-We at VNTANA have been working in the 3D/immersive space for almost a decade, helping brands like Intel, Lexus, Adidas, DJI and others create unique, best-in-class mixed reality experiences.
-Through this work we have created a robust, scalable content pipeline to solve these 3D model creation issues.
+Unfortunately, to date, there has been no easy way to create 3D assets 3D commerce viewers for an entire product catalog.
+Companies who are creating 3D products for the web, AR, and virtual reality (VR) have ended up building custom, one-off 3D models and experiences, which is expensive and time-consuming.
+However, machine learning, image recognition, and related technologies are transforming the industry by allowing 3D catalog creation at scale, helping you maximize the potential of 3D across your business.
+We at VNTANA have been working in the 3D/immersive space for almost a decade, helping brands like Intel, Lexus, Adidas, DJI, and others create unique, best-in-class mixed reality experiences.
+Through this work, we have created a robust, scalable content pipeline to solve these 3D model creation issues.

 Digital Content Needs

-Before we go too much deeper into AR and the possibilities 3D offers retailers, let’s look at the industry as a whole.
+Before we go too much deeper into AR and the possibilities 3D offers retailers as they evaluate their 3D Commerce strategy, let’s look at the industry as a whole.
 Last year, eCommerce sales worldwide were $602 Billion and are expected to grow at a rate of 16%.

 For this reason, traditional workflows for generating content (i.e. photoshoots & video edits), are no longer feasible for the number of products they are selling both from a cost and time perspective.
 So, what’s the solution?
 How do you generate billions of high-quality images & videos annually?